 Running the license form and license settings.

-It is always advised to install the latest released version of JChem for Office or JChem for Excel, which can be downloaded from ChemAxon's website:
+It is always advised to install the latest released version of JChem for Office, which can be downloaded from Chemaxon's website:

 If you have only JCXL (without JChem for Office) it is advised to uninstall your current version from your computer first.
 Locate the software in Control Panel > Programs > Programs and Features and then uninstall it.